duckdb/duckdb-web/docs/extensions/substrait.md

 ## R

-Before using the extension you must remember to properly load it.
-To load an extension in R, you must execute the sql commands within a connection.
+By default the extension will be autoloaded on first use.
+To explicitly install and load this extension in R, you must execute the sql commands within a connection.
 ```r
 library("duckdb")
 `con <- dbConnect(duckdb::duckdb())`